 She has been involved in the Parkinson Montréal-Laval organization for many years and acts as Chair of the Board of Directors.
-For the past year, she has been a member of the Board of Directors of Parkinson Québec and holds the position of secretary.

 Recently retired after working for nearly 30 years at Desjardins, she finished her career by collaborating with the Desjardins Foundation.
 Throughout her career, work and her desire to give back to the community have led her to work and serve in several charities and foundations.

 His commitment to these organizations has allowed him to learn, day after day, the virtues of volunteering and to get actively involved by focusing on these specific skills and on the synergies of the various groups.

 Affected by Parkinson’s disease at a very benign stage, her involvement will allow her to learn more about this disease and to contribute to the fullest extent of her possibilities, in accordance with the guidelines of the council, in the search for solutions likely, if not to cure, at least to mitigate the devastating effects of Parkinson’s.

 During a long career as a manager in the media world in Quebec and Canada, Marc Blondeau was heavily involved in the arts community and in numerous professional associations.

 Since his retirement as President and CEO of the Société de la Place des Arts de Montréal in December 2018, he remains active in the community in various capacities.